vercel/vercel-azure-devops-extension/README.md

   Required: `false`

+  - `vercelCwd`

+  The Current Working Directory option can be used to provide a working directory (that can be different from the current directory) when running Vercel deployment task.

+  This option can be a relative or absolute path.
+[Guide](https://vercel.com/docs/cli/global-options#current-working-directory)

+  Can alternatively be set as the environment variable `VERCEL_CWD`.

+  Type: `string`

+  Required: `false`

 - `production`

   Should the task deploy to production?
 When omitted, or set to `false`, the task will create _preview_ deployments.